domkowald/tagrecommender/README.md

 ## Description
 The aim of this work is to provide the community with a simple to use, generic tag-recommender framework to evaluate novel tag-recommender algorithms with a set of well-known std.
 IR metrics such as MAP, MRR, P@k, R@k, F1@k and folksonomy datasets such as BibSonomy, CiteULike, LastFM or Delicious and to benchmark the developed approaches against state-of-the-art tag-recommender algorithms such as MP, MP_r, MP_u, MP_u,r, CF, APR, FR, GIRP, GIRPTM, etc.

-The software already contains two novel tag-recommender approaches based on cognitive science models.
+The software already contains two novel tag-recommender approaches based on cognitive science theory.
 The first one ([3Layers](http://www.christophtrattner.info/pubs/cikm2013.pdf)) uses category information and is based on the ALCOVE theory.
 The second one ([BLL+C](http://arxiv.org/pdf/1312.5111.pdf)) uses time information is based on the ACT-R theory.

 This software is free of charge for academic purposes.
-Please contact the author if you want to use this software for commercial purposes.
+Please contact the authors if you want to use this software for commercial purposes.
 You are not allowed to redistribute this software or its source code.

 Please cite [the papers](https://github.com/domkowald/tagrecommender#references) if you use this software in one of your publications.